lvgl/lvgl/docs/widgets/textarea.rst

 Add text
 --------

-You can insert text or characters to the current cursor’s position with:
+You can insert text or characters to the current cursor's position with:

 -  :cpp:expr:`lv_textarea_add_char(textarea, 'c')`
 -  :cpp:expr:`lv_textarea_add_text(textarea, "insert this text")`